Last Updated: December 13, 2016

 Pressings by All Disc, as indicated by a Keystone printed label, vinyl weight around 150gm, with VAN GELDER master stamp, are excellent quality, with sound close to original Blue Note.
 These account for around a half of all my Liberty pressings.

 The remaining three types of label variation, signalled by lower vinyl weight around 135gm, in all probability West Coast pressing, and often falling into the Transamerica period, are more variable in sound quality.
 Some are excellent, still with benefit of van Gelder mastering, some less so.
 It is not like you have a choice – that is how they come, you have to either take it or leave it.

-Sonically the worst sounding records are those which do not have a Van Gelder source master.The best, I found a couple which are sourced from an “RVG” stamped master which sound a fresh as yesterday.
+Sonically, the worst sounding records are those Blue Note reissues which do not have a Van Gelder source master.The best are those sourced from an “RVG” stamped master, which can sound as fresh as yesterday.
 I am still of the view that the closer to 1966 the better, and the closer to 1970, the worse, though that may be for a host of reasons other than company ownership.

 Thanks to WB, whose knowledge of 60’s vinyl pressing plants and label printing is extraordinary and unrivalled.